Azure-Samples/azure-search-openai-demo/README-RAGFORCE.md

 Instead of using static PDF files in the `/data` folder, the user can fetch PDF files locally with a shell script.
 This allows user to easily add new data collections by creating a text file with list of URLs to folder `scripts/data-collections`.

-Download the PDF files by running these commands in the project root:
+Download the PDF files to `data/collections/{collection name}` by running these commands in the project root:
 ```
 cd scripts/data-collections
 ./fetch-data-collections.sh